Basic Sciences Definitions

 hypoxaemiaLow oxygen content in arterial blood.

-re-feeding syndromePotentialy fatal shifts in electrolytes and fluids assosiated with the reinstatment of nutrition in a malnourished person.
+re-feeding syndromePotentially fatal shifts in electrolytes and fluids associated with the reinstatement of nutrition in a malnourished person.

-painUnpleasant sensory and emotional experience assosiated with actual or potential tissue dammage.
+painUnpleasant sensory and emotional experience associated with actual or potential tissue damage.

 bufferSolution containing either weak acids, weak bases or both that tend to limit changes in hydrogen ion concentration when further acid or base is added to the solution.

-saturated vapor pressurePressure exerted by a vapor in equilibrium with its liquid state for a given temperature.
+saturated vapour pressurePressure exerted by a vapor in equilibrium with its liquid state for a given temperature.

-Fick principalBlood flow is equal to uptake / production of an indicator by an organ devided by the arteriovenous concentration difference.
+Fick principleBlood flow is equal to uptake / production of an indicator by an organ divided by the arteriovenous concentration difference.

 Pharmacology